One common finding among women with fertility issues is elevated prolactin.

 According to several studies, zinc supplementation can decrease prolactin levels, too.

 It must be realized that people who design clinical studies are seldom interested in testing supplements or compounds freely available on the market and patent-free.
-However, I found this study from 1989 in which increasing doses of zinc were given to normal adult men and women.
+However, I found this old study from in which increasing doses of zinc were given to normal adult men and women.
 The results showed prolactin levels significantly decreased in all subjects in response to zinc supplementation.

 If you want to change your diet to support low prolactin, then you may want to know that foods high in B6 and zinc include potatoes, bananas, wild salmon, shellfish, beef, and beans.
-However, if I were again trying to get pregnant at 35 plus years, then I would take supplements in addition to the diet.
+However, if I were again trying to get pregnant at 35 plus, then I would take supplements in addition to the diet.

 3. There are articles on the Internet related to the ability of the antioxidants S-adenosyl-methionine (SAM) and vitamin E to lower prolactin levels.
 While I could find some that supported the use of SAM for lowering prolactin (once tested in depressed patients), I wasn’t able to find much scientific support for either of these compounds in women with fertility issues.
 Still, if you decide you would like to try, it is recommended to take 300–400 IU of vitamin E per day.
 Recommended dosage for lowering prolactin with SAM is 400–1200 mg per day.